kkraoj/tree_mortality_from_vod/README.md

 1. Clone the repository using `git clone https://github.com/kkraoj/tree_mortality_from_vod.git`
 1. Open plot_functions.py and change `CA_Dir` variable to point to the folder where `random_forest_data` folder is located
-1. Run `plot_functions.py` by uncommenting any of the functions at the end of the script to reproduce the figures you wish.
+1. Run `plot_functions.py` by uncommenting any of the functions at the end of the script to reproduce the figures you wish

 ## License
 Please cite the following paper if you with to use any data or analyses from this study: